marcostolosa/FwdSh3ll/README.md

 [![license.svg](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://raw.githubusercontent.com/snovvcrash/FwdSh3ll/master/LICENSE)
 [![built-with-love.svg](https://img.shields.io/badge/built%20with-%F0%9F%92%97%F0%9F%92%97%F0%9F%92%97-lightgrey.svg)](https://emojipedia.org/growing-heart)

-**FwdSh3ll** is a tiny PoC web-payload oriented exploitation framework for crafting *forward shells* with Metasploit-like usage experience.
+**FwdSh3ll** is a tiny PoC exploitation framework for crafting *forward shells* with Metasploit-like usage experience.

 What is a forward shell?
-Have you ever been caught in a situation when looking for an approach to a CTF machine, you discover an RCE vulnerability in a web app but despite that you can't get a reverse shell no matter how hard you try due to strictly filtered outbound traffic?
-A forward shell is a scheme of shell interaction with a vulnerable Linux machine based on the named pipes mechanism.
+Have you ever been caught in a situation when looking for an approach to a CTF machine, you discover an RCE vulnerability in a web app but despite that you can't get a reverse shell due to strictly filtered outbound traffic?
+A forward shell is a concept of shell interaction with a vulnerable Linux machine based on the named pipes mechanism.
 Check the [description](#description) for details.

 This tool does not claim to provide a universal way out of any traffic lock case out-of-the-box.
 Each pentest episode involes basic enumeration first, whose results may require minor code adjustment.